coloso/symfony-docker/README.md

-# Symfony4 Docker Development Stack
+# Symfony 4 Docker Development Stack
-This is a stack for running Symfony4 into Docker containers using docker-compose.
+This is a lightweight stack for running Symfony 4 into Docker containers using docker-compose.

 ### Prerequisites
 * [Docker](https://www.docker.com/)